gorilla-devs/GDLauncher-Carbon/apps/desktop/e2e-tests/README.md

 - Combined: **roughly 5.0 minutes** of e2e test time per OS, plus the unit suite's few seconds.

+`modResolution.spec.ts`'s four tests (added after this section was last measured) bring the suite to **39 tests total**.
+Not folded into the bullets above as a precise re-measurement — this wave's own isolated runs (this branch, this session) put the whole file at roughly **9 minutes** under reasonable network conditions (two install-path tests against real Modrinth/CurseForge searches and two full loader installs, plus two update-path tests each doing a real install-then-update round trip), so the full-suite total is closer to **~14 minutes** than the ~5.0 minutes above.
+Real third-party network variance dominates this file's wall-clock far more than anything else in the suite — see "Third-party flakiness is observed, not theoretical" below, which predates this wave but applies to it at least as much as to `modInstall.spec.ts`.

 `.github/workflows/all_os.yml` runs this on three OS jobs (`ubuntu-22.04`, `windows-2022`, `macos-14`) **in parallel**, each with its own 80-minute job timeout, each forcing `workers: 1` the same way.
 Only Linux was directly